IfyOjialor/Project1/README.md

 ## Exploratory Data Analysis.

 Now that we have our data, it is time to make use of that data.
-In this section we will explore our data using the following steps;
+In this section, we will explore our data using plots and summaries.

 Suppose we believe that Los Angeles is the country with the most wins.
 We can investigate this idea using our data.
 Let us start with the